 Today, tour Beirut, from the National Museum showcasing artefacts from the country’s archaeological sites, to the Roman Baths, for a small taste of the town’s ancient treasures.
 After lunch, join a local expert for a walking tour of Downtown Beirut.
 Here, the 15 year long civil war permanently changed the urban infrastructure, and you’ll see bullet-riddled buildings sat alongside modern glass towers.
 Learn about the war, its effects and the rebuilding of the city, and stroll along the corniche before dinner.
 (B, L, D)

 Head down the coast to Sidon, once a Phoenician centre, and Tyre.
-Visit the Sea Castle, built on a small island by the Crusaders and added to by the Mamluks, with vaulted rooms and a tower with coastal views out along the coast.
-In the Old Town, navigate windy lanes centuries-old and visit the restored Audi Foundation Soap Museum.
+Visit the Sea Castle, built on a small island by the Crusaders and added to by the Mamluks, with vaulted rooms and a tower with views out along the coast.
+In the Old Town, navigate centuries-old windy lanes and visit the restored Audi Foundation Soap Museum.
 The town of Tyre lies on a promontory and has seen many civilisations pass through.
 Explore two Roman excavation sites and take in the hippodrome, colonnaded streets, baths, theatre and the huge triumphal arch.
 At the harbour, see workshops repairing boats traditionally and fishermen laying out their nets.
 After we head inland to the Chouf region and stay in the hillside village of Deir El Qamar.
 (B, L, D)